olincollege/hoverbois/website/content/docs/electrical/_index.md

 ## Power Delivery

-We powered the hovercraft with a 4S LiPo battery.
-We used a DC DC Buck converter to step down the voltage from 14.8V to 5V.
+We powered the hovercraft with a 4S LiPo battery, although it can take anything between a 3S and a 5S.
+We used a DC DC Buck converter to step down the voltage to 5V.
 This was used to power the Raspberry Pi over USB, which was used to power everything else.
-The only components operated directly from the battery's voltage were the ESCs and motors.
+The only components operated directly from the battery's voltage were the ESCs.

 ## Computer